GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/7c7a1d6d-1f3f-4ef8-9785-8a1710d2411c)

+## Epilogue

-As an epilogue to this narration, to check out more details and operations performed during this brief project, you can check [`here`]() the entire `python script` I elaborated to create part of this repo.
+To check out more details and operations performed during this brief project, you can have a look [`here`]() to the entire `python script` I elaborated to create part of this repo.

 Feel also free to browse [`this`]() github directory to see other Web Scraping works that I'm currently elaborating.

 Thanks for reading this!